-When you open your account, we may have offered to grant you an agreed overdraft facility (Planned Borrowing).
+We always prefer to talk to you about what you want to borrow first.
 Planned Borrowing allows us to agree the terms with you before you borrow.

 Sometimes, you'll have more cash going out than you have in Available Funds (even taking into account any agreed limits for Planned Borrowing).
 If that happens, and we decide to allow funds to leave your account, that extra money you borrow from us will be Unplanned Borrowing.